Part 10: HAL_GPIO_Init — The Ritual of Configuring Pins

 PullDown = GPIO_PULLDOWN, // 0x02 内部下拉

-What is the purpose of pull-up and pull-down resistors?
-When a pin is configured in input mode, if the external signal source is in a high-impedance state (neither pulling high nor pulling low), the pin's level is undefined and will randomly fluctuate with environmental noise.
-In scenarios like button detection, this leads to severe false triggers.
-Connecting a pull-up resistor allows the pin to stably maintain a high level when there is no external drive; connecting a pull-down resistor keeps it at a low level.
+What is the purpose of pull-up/pull-down resistors?
+When a pin is configured as an input mode, if the external signal source is in a high-impedance state (neither pulling high nor low), the pin level is undefined and will fluctuate randomly with environmental noise.
+In scenarios like button detection, this leads to serious false triggers.
+Connecting a pull-up resistor ensures the pin stably holds a high level when there is no external drive; connecting a pull-down resistor keeps it low.

-However, for our LED project, PC13 is configured in push-pull output mode.
-In output mode, the pin actively drives the level, so pull-up and pull-down resistors are useless.
-In fact, the PC13 pin on the STM32F103 has special design limitations—it belongs to the RTC domain, has weaker drive capability, and doesn't fully support internal pull-up/pull-down functions.
-So we choose GPIO_NOPULL, which is both correct and hassle-free.
+However, for our LED project, PC13 is configured as a push-pull output.
+In output mode, the pin actively drives the level, so pull-up/pull-down resistors are useless.
+In fact, the PC13 pin on the STM32F103 has design limitations—it is an RTC domain pin with weaker driving capability and its internal pull-up/pull-down functionality is not fully supported.
+So we choose GPIO_NOPULL, which is both correct and saves trouble.

 The Speed Field: Faster Isn't Always Better

-The Speed field is probably the most easily misunderstood of the four.
-It controls the toggle speed of the GPIO pin's output signal—that is, the steepness of the edge when the level transitions from low to high or from high to low.
+The Speed field is likely the most misunderstood of the four.
+It controls the toggling speed of the GPIO pin when outputting signals, that is, the steepness of the edge when the level transitions from low to high or high to low.

 enum class Speed : uint32_t {